 What the CMS proposed interoperability and patient access proposed rule means for payers

-To promote data sharing, CMS released a proposed rule on March 4, 2019 with the goal of ensuring that every American can, without special effort or advanced technical skills, see, obtain, and use all electronically available information that is relevant to his or her health and care.
-The rule covers information on choices of plans, providers, and specific treatment options as well.
-These rules go into effect in January of 2020 for Medicare Advantage Plans and July of 2020 for Medicare Plans.
+To promote data sharing, CMS released its final rule on March 9, 2020 with the goal of ensuring that every American can, without special effort or advanced technical skills, see, obtain, and use all electronically available information that is relevant to his or her health and care.
+Most of these rules go into effect beginning on January 1, 2021.
 They include two types of information:

 - Personal information that requires appropriate diligence to protect each individual’s privacy, such as their current and past medical conditions and care received

-- General interest information that should be widely available, such as plan provider networks, the plan’s formulary, and coverage policies
+- General interest information that should be widely available, such as health plan provider directory, and in some cases pharmacy directory

 What payers are impacted by this rule?